abdellah2288/ShapeShifter/README.md

 ## Is this code reusable at all ?
 I don't know you tell me.
 ## Where's the little camera thing that was on display the day of the event?
-OBS magic, has nothing to do with this software
+OBS magic, has nothing to do with this software.